xleclercq/CodingStandards/Cpp.md

     Function1(a, b)
     ```

+1. In template declarations the "template" keyword and the template parameters shall be put on a separate line.

+    Example:
+    ```
+    template<class T>
+    class MyClass
+    {
+    private:
+        T m_t;
+    };
+    ```

 ## Naming conventions

-16. Namespace names shall use UpperCamelCase.
+17. Namespace names shall use UpperCamelCase.

     Examples:\
     *Pets*, *FourLeggedAnimals*